 In addition, based on the student and faculty populations reported in the Common Data Sets of peer institutions, we found RPI’s student-to-faculty ratio is significantly higher.
 The student-to-faculty ratios, computed using all students and only undergraduates, for RPI and several peer institutions are shown below:

 It should be noted that while we were unable to acquire the necessary data for the period Fall 1999 to Fall 2002, we did find a bond offering statement which indicated the undergraduate ratio, in the year prior to the Rensselaer Plan’s implementation (Fall 1998), was 14:1.
 While there was initial improvement shown in this ratio over the next several years, reaching a low of 11:1 in 2004, since then it has gradually returned to the current 14:1 (see Student-to-Faculty Ratio).

 4. STABLE TO DECLINING OVERALL RANKINGS

-RPI’s overall ranking among national universities by US News and World Report initially climbed from 48th in 2000, to 42nd in 2006.
-Since then, it has fluctuated in a range, hitting a low of 50th in 2011 and a high of 39th in 2016.
-RPI’s current (2017) is 42nd.
-The following chart shows RPI’s US News & World Report rankings from 2000:
+RPI’s overall ranking among national universities by US News and World Report initially climbed from 49th in 2001, to 42nd in 2007.
+Since then, it has fluctuated in a range, hitting a low of 50th in 2012 and a high of 39th in 2017.
+RPI’s current ranking (2019) is 49th.
+The following chart shows RPI’s US News & World Report rankings from 2001: